pfent/rdma_tests/Writeup.md

 ### Messages with header / footer
 Apart from usual, but nevertheless significant optimizations like utilizing buffer sizes of $2^n$ for buffer wraparounds, the most significant performance improvement came from a more sophisticated message signaling.
-With the previous approach, we always sent two separate work requests: One to send the actual data and another one to update the message count.
+With the previous approach, we always send two separate work requests: One for the actual data and another one to update the message count.
 Also one of these is an atomic operation, which is generally slower than a normal operation.
 We can squash the two operations into one with the help of two assumptions: